docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 doc_resp.embedding.shape
 ```

 And we're done!
-You have trained and served a mulit-modal ML model, with zero headache and a lot of DocList!
+You have trained and served a mulit-modal ML model, with zero headache and a lot of DocArray!